Theory of Quantum Circuits with Abelian Symmetries: Methods

 can be realized with $k$-local $G$-invariant unitaries.
 Then, applying Eq.(\ref{commutq}) together with lemma \ref{lem0}, we conclude that for all pair of basis elements $|\pmb{r}\rangle$ and $|\pmb{r}'\rangle$ in the same irreducible invariant subspace $\mathcal{H}_{\mu,\alpha}$, Eq.(\ref{time2}) holds.
 Such unitaries that act non-trivially only in a subspace spanned by 2 basis elements are called 2-level unitaries \cite{NielsenAndChuang} (also known as Givens rotations) and they generate the full special unitary group on the space \cite{NielsenAndChuang}.
 Since $\mathbb{X}({\pmb{r} ; \pmb{r}'})$, $\mathbb{Y}({\pmb{r} ; \pmb{r}'})$, and $ \mathbb{Z}({\pmb{r} ;\pmb{r}'})$ are traceless, it follows that the group generated by these unitaries is $\text{SU}(\mathcal{H}_{\mu,\alpha})$ on $\mathcal{H}_{\mu,\alpha}$ (This can also be seen using the fact that operators $\mathbb{X}({\pmb{r}\ ; \pmb{r}'})$, $\mathbb{Y}({\pmb{r} ; \pmb{r}'})$, and $ \mathbb{Z}({\pmb{r} ;\pmb{r}'})$ with ${\pmb{r},\pmb{r}'}\in \mathcal{H}_{\mu,\alpha}$ span the space of traceless Hermitian operators on $\mathcal{H}_{\mu,\alpha}$).
 We emphasize that these unitaries act non-trivially only in a single irreducible invariant subspace $\mathcal{H}_{\mu,\alpha}$.
 Therefore, the unitary transformations realized in different sectors remain independent of each other.
 This proves that $\mathcal{V}^G_{n,k}$ contains the subgroup $\bigoplus_{\mu,\alpha} \text{SU}\left(\mathcal{H}_{\mu,\alpha}\right)$.
 To finish the proof of theorem \ref{Thm2}, in the following we prove lemma \ref{lem4}.

-\begin{proof}(Lemma \ref{lem4}) We partition the qudits in the system into two subsystems $A$ and $B$, where $A$ is the set of qudits whose assigned reduced states are identical for states $|\pmb{r}\rangle$ and $|\pmb{r}'\rangle$, and $B$ contains the rest of qudits.
+\begin{proof}(Lemma \ref{lem4}) For $k=n$, the statement holds trivially.
+Hence, we assume $k<n$ in the following.
+We partition the qudits in the system into two subsystems $A$ and $B$, where $A$ is the set of qudits whose assigned reduced states are identical for states $|\pmb{r}\rangle$ and $|\pmb{r}'\rangle$, and $B$ contains the rest of qudits.
 By assumption, the Hamming distance $d(\pmb{r}, \pmb{r}')\le k$, which means the number of qudits in $B$ is $|B|\le k$.
 Relative to this partition, the two states are decomposed as

 Then, \be \mathbb{X}(\pmb{r}, \pmb{r}')= |\pmb{r}_A\rangle\langle \pmb{r}_A|_A \otimes \mathbb{X}_B(\pmb{r}_B, \pmb{r}'_B) \ , \ee where $\mathbb{X}_B(\pmb{r}_B, \pmb{r}'_B)=|\pmb{r}_B\rangle\langle \pmb{r}'_B|_B+|\pmb{r}'_B\rangle\langle \pmb{r}_B|_B$ is an operator acting on qudits in $B$.